Theater and Dance

 Other years: Offered in Fall 2023

-170 Introduction to Playwriting and Playwrights
+170 Introduction to Playwriting

 Other years: Offered in Fall 2023, Fall 2024

-216H Contemporary Dance Technique: Intermediate/Advanced
+216H Dance Technique: Intermediate/Advanced Contemporary

 In this course, we will engage in a collaborative, creative process to generate an original choreographic work.
 We will utilize both embodied and traditional scholarly research to inform and support the emergence of our collective creation and locate our work within a broader historical and cultural context.
 Students will have the opportunity to increase their expressive range, technical skills, and versatility as performers while also deepening their understanding of shared artistic processes.
 The course experience will culminate in a presentation of our work either in concert or in digital form at the end of the semester.
+Limited to 18 students.
+Omitted 2024-25.

-2023-24: Not offered
+2024-25: Not offered

 Other years: Offered in Fall 2012, Spring 2021, Spring 2022